"ELSIE`S BAND" UPDATED 14/08/2014

 John Hills, singer, song writer and string musician. ("Young in Kent", "Loss of the Regiment", "Docklands", " The Poachers Year", etc.etc.)
 Many song available on cd, "Nothing to Pay", give us a call on firstname.lastname@example.org or 01732 762224.

-Another year passed and "Elsie`s Band" has chalked up their umpteenth "Obby Oss Day" in Padstow in 2013 and what a great occasion it was.
-Our visit to "The Cornish Arms" in St.Merryn to enjoy the annual singing session to celebrate the birthday of the late Charlie Pittman had to be put off due to duty in "The Golden Lion".
+Another year passed and "Elsie`s Band" has chalked up their umpteenth "Obby Oss Day" in Padstow in 2014 and what a great occasion it was.
+Our visit to "The Cornish Arms" in St.Merryn to enjoy the annual singing session to celebrate the birthday of the late Charlie Pittman took place and plenty of good singing was heard.
+We finished the evening with a session with the local choir in

-The weather for Mayday and the second of May was un-believably clear and the number of visitors, it not being a Bank Holiday, was enough to keep the occasion comfortable with both "Osses" enjoying an enthusiastic following and both groups, once again, welcomed in the church.
+The weather for Mayday and the second of May was very comfortable, quite contrary to the forecast, and the number of visitors, it not being a Bank Holiday, was enough to keep the occasion comfortable with both "Osses" enjoying an enthusiastic following and both groups, once again, welcomed in the church.
 Good "crac" and singing occurred in both "The Golden Lion" and "The London Inn".
 The beautiful church of St.Petroc with its` vaulted aisles opened its` doors again for the "osses" and bands.
 The St. Just boys singing on the 2nd was a treat for all ears with their repertoire of songs, not only of Cornwall, but from other popular sources.
 They not only sung in "The Golden Lion" but also in the street entertaining the public and other regular spots in town.

 Padstow deserves a debt of gratitude from Britain for the way they preserve their festival with dedication and enthusiasm, men and women, boys and girls and the children.
 We are also grateful to be invited to share and take part in certain of their festivities.
 For us it is also an annual renewal of acquaintance with so many members of the folk music community as well as all our good friends in Cornwall.
 There were some few friends notable by their absence but circumstances, sad or domestic, often occur.